Admissions to the Minor in Biomedical Research

 Molecular Cell and Developmental Biology 30H – Collaborative Undergraduate Research Laboratory in Yeast, Genetics, and Molecular Biology.
 This course is limited to 24 students in a Collaborative Undergraduate Research Laboratory (CURL), sponsored by Howard Hughes Medical Institute Professors Program.
 Basic training in biological research, covering topics in molecular genetics, molecular biology, model organism biology, and data analysis.

-Application to the Minor in Biomedical Research (deadline is Friday of Week 7)
+Application to the Minor in Biomedical Research (deadline is Friday of Week 7 at 11:59PM)